emilyvertosick/Statistics-Course/docs/02-week2.md

 ## 1   125
 ```

-Note that because we did not use `lesson1a <-` to save these datasets, we did not alter our original dataset.
+Note that because we did not use the assignment operator (`<-`) to save these datasets, we did not alter our original dataset.
 You can use the `count` function to confirm that `lesson1a` still contains all observations.

 ### Graphing